Going from 3 to 6 cats at one time was one of the best decisions we ever made. Violet, Jake, and Elwood have brought much joy to our lives.

 I didn’t want to advertise for the remaining 2 kittens for free as I feared they would not end up in a good home (free kittens aren’t free to care for).
 In reading up online about how to find homes for cats, I was horrified to learn that sometimes people take cats for research, fighting, or bait.

 I started thinking maybe we should keep them.
 Initially, Ted said, “No way, our house is too small.”
 Not including our basement and a not heated foyer, the square footage is about 950 ft.
 How could we have room for 3 more?

 Meanwhile, no one was stepping up to adopt the 2 orange kittens and I was starting to get attached.
 I spent time with them and Violet every day to continue their socialization.

 I started asking friends and coworkers what they thought about us having six cats.
 Most people said having six was crazy!
 Some joked that I was on my way to being a crazy cat lady.
 Overall, the responses were negative.

 My boss at that time, Eric, asked me if we had the means to care for six cats.
 Yes, we did.
 Then why not keep them?
-Be keeping them we kept 2 cats in good home and out of the homeless cat programs (humane society and cat rescues) and off the streets as community cats.
+Be keeping them we kept 2 cats in a good home and out of the homeless cat programs (humane society and cat rescues) and off the streets as community cats.

-At the time of the rescue our local community did not have low cost option to determine if Violet and the kittens had leukemia or FIV.
+At the time of the rescue, our local community did not have low-cost option to determine if Violet and the kittens had leukemia or FIV.
 The closest location was about an hour away.
 We opted to take the cats to our regular veterinarian.